Three Little Girls in Blue

-Three Little Girls in Blue is a 1946 Technicolor musical film directed by H. Bruce Humberstone and starring June Haver along with George Montgomery, Vivian Blaine, Celeste Holm, and Vera-Ellen.
+Three Little Girls in Blue is a 1946 American Technicolor musical comedy film directed by H. Bruce Humberstone and starring June Haver, George Montgomery, Vivian Blaine, Celeste Holm, Vera-Ellen, and Frank Latimore.
 The 20th Century-Fox film was adapted from Stephen Powys' 1938 play Three Blind Mice and featured songs with music by Josef Myrow and lyrics by Mack Gordon.
 The score is notable for the first appearance of the song "You Make Me Feel So Young".

 Plot

 In 1902 Red Bank, New Jersey, sisters of modest means Pam, Liz, and Myra Charters inherit a chicken farm from their aunt.
 They soon discover that the windfall is not quite enough to finance their dreams of attracting and marrying millionaires.
 Reasoning that if one of them catches a rich husband, the other two will thereafter find it easier to do the same, they decide to pool their inheritances.
 Pam poses as a wealthy heiress, Liz poses as her social secretary, and Myra poses as her maid.

 The three go to Atlantic City, check into a luxurious hotel, and promptly meet millionaire Steve Harrington.
 When Steve sends a bottle of champagne to Pam, Myra meets Mike, a waiter who becomes taken with her.
 A third man, Steve's friend Van Damm Smith, ostensibly another millionaire, joins in the following day when the girls' plot to interest Steve by pretending to be drowning goes awry.
 Steve and Van both court Pam, while Myra and Mike fall in love.
 Although ostensibly pursuing Pam, Steve begins to be attracted to Liz.
 Van proposes to Pam; however, she tells him the truth about her plan to marry a rich man and he in turn reveals that he is not really rich and is also scheming to marry a rich woman.
 The two call off their romance, deciding to stick to their plans of marrying money.
 Van helps Pam by telling Steve that she is in love with him; Steve proposes to Pam and she accepts.

 The couples are all sorted out after a trip to Harrington's family home in Maryland, with some help from Steve's sister Miriam.
 Steve finally realizes he is in love with Liz, Van and Pam decide they would rather be with one another, and Mike and Myra are married.